 - His wife Nell Elise Walker became a widow at his death.

-- He was buried at Forest Park Cemetery in Houston, Harris County, Texas.
+- He was interred at Forest Park Cemetery, Houston, Harris County, Texas.

 - The following was published by the Texas Bar Association:

 Leroy Jeffers was born in Ferris, Texas, on October 15, 1909, the son of Theodore F. and Cynthia E. Jeffers.
 He attended the University of Texas as an undergraduate and law student.
 He received his LL.B. degree with highest honors in 1932.
 As a student at the University, Jeffers was a member of Delta Theta Phi fraternity, Chancellors, Friars, Order of the Coif, and the U.T.
 Debate Team.
 He was editor-in-chief of the Texas Law Review in 1931-32.
 After his admission to the Bar in 1932, Jeffers practiced in San Antonio; but in 1942 he moved to Houston and continued to live there until his death.
 He was a member of the firm of Vinson & Elkins.